mobileink/lab.clj.antlr/doc/crawling.md

 See [src/clojure/org/mobileink/antlr.clj](src/clojure/org/mobileink/antlr.clj) for an example of how to do this in Clojure using `proxy`.

-> Note that the DOM API is a pull API, not a third type of API, as is
-> sometimes claimed.
-If you use a DOM API to manipulate an XML
-> document, you are responsible for managing traversal of the tree and
-> fetching data from it: the pull model - which means *active*
-> traversal.

 ## Active

 By "active" crawling I mean a method in which the crawling is